+The selection of the SCS of the SSB can occur once the SCS for the bands in the 7-24 GHz range and the channel bandwidths are determined.

+5.7.2.3 SCS for shared / control channels

+The shared and control channels are scalable in SCS.
+However, the reference signal considerations for those channels are dependent on frequency range.
+For example, in FR2, a phase tracking reference signal (PT-RS) is mandatory.
+In addition, the channel bandwidths for bands in the 7-24 GHz range can restrict the allowed SCS.

-5.7.2 Channel bandwidth
+5.7.3 Channel bandwidth

-On channel bandwidth (CHBW), the maximum channel bandwidth is up to the RF chain characteristic and sampling rate which is up to FFT size and SCS selection.
-Additionally, depending on spectrum allocation and operators’ request there might be additional channel bandwidth considered.
+The maximum channel bandwidth is related to the RF considerations and sampling rate which is a function of FFT size and SCS selection.
+Additionally, depending on spectrum allocation restrictions and operators’ request, additional channel bandwidths may be considered.

-From UE perspective, a requirement to support large number of channel bandwidths could increase the UE design (e.g. FFT design to support 4096, 2048, 1024 would require multiple layers FFT design and digital filtering design for each CHBW, etc.) and conformance testing time.
+From a UE perspective, a requirement to support a large number of channel bandwidths could increase the UE design complexity and conformance testing time.

-5.7.3 Spectrum utilization
+5.7.4 Spectrum utilization

 However, the filter length or implementation difficulty should be taken into account from both Tx side and Rx side.
-As filter length will also have the impacts on the EVM window length, if there are any changes on the SU tables for 7-24 GHz, then EVM window requirement should also be revisited correspondingly.
+As the filter length will also have impacts on the EVM window length, if there are any changes on the SU tables for 7-24 GHz, then the EVM window requirement should be revisited correspondingly.

-5.7.4 Channel raster
+5.7.5 Channel raster